How to Remove Pesticide from Water

 - Insecticides used to treat pets are washed down the tub

-Water utility companies are required to regularly monitor more than 100 contaminants, limiting the impurities in drinking water.
-Most public water suppliers do a good job of filtering out impurities, but many contaminants found in our water today are not on the radar.
+To limit the impurities in our drinking water, water utility companies are required to regularly monitor more than 100 contaminants.
+Most public water suppliers do a good job of filtering out impurities, but many contaminants found in our water today are not regulated or standards enforced.